The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Discussion

-Although our results are consistent with the observational CANDELS sample that was the target comparison sample for our study, our results are on the face of it in tension with those of some observational studies that \emph{have} found evidence for significant enhancement in the merger fraction of AGN hosts, and of the AGN fraction of mergers/post-mergers especially around $z\sim0$ \citep[e.g.][]{Satyapal2014,Ellison2019}. \citet{Rosario2015} suggest that evolving gas fractions may mean mergers are required to trigger AGN in the local universe, but are not necessary at high redshifts.
-We emphasize that in order to assess the consistency between a particular simulation and a particular observational analysis, it is critical to carry out the analysis in a consistent manner on synthetic observations created with great care to match the observational characteristics of the sample to be compared with.
+Our results are consistent with the observational CANDELS sample that was the target comparison sample for our study, and somewhat agree with observational studies that have found evidence for significant enhancement in the merger fraction of AGN hosts, and of the AGN fraction of mergers/post-mergers around $z\sim0$ \citep[e.g.][]{Satyapal2014,Ellison2019}. \citet{Rosario2015} suggest that evolving gas fractions may mean mergers are \emph{required} to trigger AGN in the local universe, but are not necessary at high redshifts, in line with what we find in our analysis.
+We emphasize that in order to assess the consistency between a particular simulation and a particular observational analysis, it is critical to carry out the analysis in a consistent manner on synthetic observations.
+Such synthetic observations should be created with great care to match the observational characteristics of the sample to be compared with \citep{Bottrell2019,Zanisi2021}.